grchetan/My-Portfolio/README.md

-# Portfolio Website - GR Chetan
+# Portfolio Website - Chetan Prajapat

 ## About
 This is my personal portfolio website designed to showcase my skills, projects, and achievements.
 You are welcome to use this as inspiration or a base for your own portfolio, but **proper credit must be given**.